About Me

 2018 - 2021

-During my time at ANU, I enjoyed learning through asking many fruitful questions and found good company and help from my peers.
+The Bachelor of Philosophy (Honours) in Science is an advanced science degree offered at ANU which includes undergraduate research and a great freedom in course selection.
+During my undergraduate time at ANU, I enjoyed learning through asking many fruitful questions and found good company and help from my peers.

-My First Class Honours thesis is available here, in which I explored a novel use of quantum squeezing to improve the sensitivity of gravitational-wave detectors (called Nondegenerate Internal Squeezing).
-The slides for my final Honours talk to the ANU School of Physics are available here.
+In my final Honours year, I explored a different way to use quantum squeezing to improve the sensitivity of gravitational-wave detectors (called Nondegenerate Internal Squeezing).
+The associated paper is available here.
+My First Class Honours thesis is available here.

 Awards and scholarships